chloealbright/DevHiveMind/Databases/Database Sharding.md

 Database sharding is a technique used in database management to improve scalability and performance by horizontally partitioning data across multiple databases or servers.
 The term "sharding" comes from the concept of dividing a larger object into smaller, manageable pieces or shards.
 This approach is particularly useful in handling large datasets and high transaction volumes.

+Database sharding is typically used when a single database becomes a bottleneck due to increased data volume or high transaction loads.
+It helps distribute data across multiple servers, improving performance and scalability.
+Use sharding when you need to handle large datasets, high traffic, or when horizontal scaling is necessary for your application.

 Here's an explanation of key aspects of database sharding:

 1. **Horizontal Partitioning:**